Popular Brands and Logos of Taiwanese Whiskey

 Yushan Logo

 Yushan whisky comes from Mt.
 Yushan in Taiwan, a beautiful place.
 This whisky is all about showing off the great whisky-making skills people have in Taiwan.
 It all started with the Nantou Distillery, which has been around since 1978, thanks to the Taiwan Tobacco and Liquor Corporation.
 But they didn’t start making their special malt whisky until much later, and in 2013, they came up with Omar whisky.
-This big step helped them create Yushan single malt, a whisky as impressive as the mountain named after.
+This big step helped them create Yushan single malt, a whisky as impressive as the mountain it is named after.

 The logo for Yushan whisky shows how much they respect nature and the hard work that goes into making whisky.
 It’s not just a picture; it tells you about their commitment to making something good, using what nature offers and what people can do.
 This is what makes Yushan whisky special.